AresMUSH/aresmush.com/tutorials/manage/upgrades.md

     Some code.
     <<<<<<< HEAD
-    your oriignal version will be in this section
+    your original version will be in this section
     =======
     the upgraded main Ares code will be in this section
     >>>>>>> master